 "All of this is true.
 Most of it happened."
-Watch the trailer for the new limited series coming to Showtime in August, The Good Lord Bird...
+Watch the latest trailer for the new limited series coming to Showtime from 4th October, The Good Lord Bird...

 Starring and executive produced by Ethan Hawke, who plays the controversial abolitionist John Brown, the seven-episode series is based on the award-winning novel The Good Lord Bird by bestselling author James McBride.